[Updated May 29th, 2021]

 A great many Helm charts have been sent into the ocean of the internet, and it can be hard to know about them all or their whereabouts.
-To help solve that, Helm created Helm Hub to provide a central catalog of the growing number of public Helm chart repositories.
+To help solve that, Artifact Hub was created to provide a central catalog of the growing number of public Helm chart repositories.

-Browsing the awesome Helm Hub UI, you can see how easy it is to find lots of great Kubernetes-ready apps.
+Browsing the awesome Artifact Hub UI, you can see how easy it is to find lots of great Kubernetes-ready apps.
 Through your browser, you can search for the publicly available charts you need.

-With such a large and growing set of listings, wouldn’t it be great if your build automation tools could use Helm Hub as the single central location to pull Helm charts for your entire organization?
-But that’s not easy to do; you can’t access Helm Hub through the Helm CLI.
+With such a large and growing set of listings, wouldn’t it be great if your build automation tools could use Artifact Hub as the single central location to pull Helm charts for your entire organization?
+But that’s not easy to do; you can access Artifact Hub through the Helm CLI to search Helm charts only.

 JFrog Container Registry supports Helm-compatible repositories.
 These can be local repos for charts that are private to your organization, or remote repositories that proxy a public Helm repo.